aks-456/parkinsons-voice-analysis/README.md

 ## Notes

 This is **NOT** an accurate solution to PD Diagnosis.
-I would highly appreciate any suggestions or feedback as I was only recently introduced to ML
+I would highly appreciate any suggestions or feedback as I was only recently introduced to ML.
+Thank you.